-Over the years, Fair Trade has become a success story in building a partnership between consumers in the developed world and producers in developing countries.
+Over the years, Fair Trade has become a success story in building a partnership between consumers and producers.
 Many of the staples that we find in our kitchens come from producers who were previously not being paid fair prices for their work or products.
 This perpetuated a cycle of poverty and denied many families a dignified life.

 Producers we have met with over the years have told us how much of an impact Fair Trade has had on their lives.
 According to regulations set out by the Fairtrade Labelling Organization International (FLO) mandatory minimum prices guarantee that farmers receive fair revenue for their products, especially when commodity prices drop.